Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 The verdict

 There is no universal winner.
-The right answer depends on how much you're investing per year and how much friction you're willing to handle for cost savings.
+The right answer depends on how much you're investing per year, whether you already have RSUs at a US employer broker, and how much friction you're willing to handle for cost savings.

 |---|---|